-• Never dump anything in creeks or lakes.

-• If you like boating, only participate in passive boating such as rowing, canoeing or kayaking instead of motorized boating.

-• Compost yard waste and use natural fertilizers.
-Leave grass clippings on lawn as a natural fertilizer.
-Mow grass to proper height.
-Three inches is recommended.

-- Use less fertilizer.
+- Please refrain from swimming in known drinking water sources. - Do not dump anything in creeks or lakes. - If you like boating, please consider participating in passive boating such as rowing, canoeing, or kayaking in place of motorized boating. - Compost yard waste and use natural fertilizers.
+Leave grass clippings on lawn as a natural fertilizer, mow grass to proper height, three inches is recommended. - Use less fertilizer.
 The average homeowner uses ten times more fertilizer than is necessary.
-Test your soil before application. - Apply fertilizer in the fall instead of spring to help reduce nitrogen and phosphorus runoff/leaching often caused by heavy rains. - Plant trees along creeks.
-Plant native or well adapted plants that are likely to require less water, fertilizer, and pesticides.
-Check and repair vehicle fluid levels. - Reduce your use of household chemicals.
-Look for non-toxic cleaners.
+Test your soil before application. - Apply fertilizer in the fall instead of spring to help reduce nitrogen and phosphorus runoff/leaching often caused by heavy rains. - Plant trees along creeks or other natural water sources.
+Plants that are native or well adapted likely will require less water, fertilizer, and pesticides. - Pick up after your pet.
+Flush pet waste down the toilet or wrap securely and place in trash. - Check and repair vehicle fluid levels. - Reduce your use of household chemicals.
+Look for non-toxic cleaners. - Do not pour chemicals down the drain!
+Please dispose of household chemicals through a hazardous waste recycling program.

-• Don't pour chemicals down the drain!
-Dispose of household chemicals through a hazardous waste recycling program.
-Properly dispose of household cleaning products, paint, fertilizers, pesticides and expired/unused medications.
+Properly dispose of household cleaning products, paint, fertilizers, pesticides, and expired/unused medications.

 Don't flush unused pharmaceuticals!
-Ask your pharmacist about proper disposal or contact the Loudoun County Sheriff's office to inquire of about a proper disposal facility.
+Ask your pharmacist about proper disposal or contact Loudoun County

+Sheriff's office to inquire of about a proper disposal facility.